Greg-T8/Notebook/topics/technologies/microsoft_purview/permissions.md

 The Compliance Administrator role exists in two separate places&mdash;in Azure AD and in Microsoft Purview.
 There are subtle differences between the two, with the Microsoft Purview role group having a slightly higher level of access:
 1. Permissions for the Azure AD role assignment take effect after the next browser restart.
 Permissions for the Microsoft Purview role assignment take 5-15 minutes to take effect and require a browser restart.
 2. The Microsoft Purview Compliance Administrator has visibility (but not access) to Data Classification > Content Explorer.
 The Azure AD role does not have any visibility to the Content Explorer node.
-3. The Microsoft Purview Compliance Administrator has access to Data Classification > Activity Explorer; the Azure AD Compliance administrator does not.
+3. The Microsoft Purview Compliance Administrator has access to the following areas in Microsoft Purview; the Azure AD Compliance Administrator does not:
-4. The Microsoft Purview Compliance Administrator has access to the following areas in Microsoft Purview; the Azure AD Compliance Administrator does not:
+   - Data Classification > Activity Explorer
    - Data Loss Prevention
    - Data Lifecycle Management > Microsoft 365
    - eDiscovery
    - Information Protection
    - Information Barriers > Segments
    - Records Management
-5. The Azure AD Compliance Administrator has access to the following areas in Microsoft Purview; the Microsoft Purview Compliance Administrator does not:
+4. The Azure AD Compliance Administrator has access to the following areas in Microsoft Purview; the Microsoft Purview Compliance Administrator does not:
    - Data Lifecycle Management > Exchange (Legacy)
    - Insider Risk Management > Overview + Adaptive Protection